 Aloys Skoumal was a Czech translator, diplomat, journalist and literary and theatre critic.
 He was born in June 19, 1904.
 Aloys Skoumal studied languages at Charles University in Prague and graduated in 1927.
 He continued with his studies and became a librarian.
 During his life he worked in several libraries and publishing houses.
 After the Second World War, he lived in London where he entered the diplomatic services.
 Besides that, Alyos Skoumal was a translator his whole life.
-Among some of his works belongs translations of William Shakespeare, Jonathan Swift, Edgar Allan Poe or James Joyce.
+Among some of his works belong translations of William Shakespeare (Hamlet 1609), Jonathan Swift (Gulliver's Travels 1726), Edgar Allan Poe (The Raven 1845) or James Joyce (Dubliners 1914).
 Aloys Skoumal was not only translating from English but also from German.
 (Obec Překladatelů 2018)

-4 THEORY OF TRANSLATION
+3 THEORY OF TRANSLATION

-4.1 Translation
+3.1 Translation

 Translation is a transmission of an arbitrary text from a source language to a target language.
 The purpose of a translation is the transfer of information and meaning of a text to its readers.
-According to Levý there are three basic aspects of translation that each translator should know if he wants to provide a proper translation.
-(Levý 2012, 21)
+For that reason, translation can be seen as a process or as a product.
+The process of translation focuses on the role of the translator in taking the original text and transforming into the target text.
+Translation product is the concrete translation produced by the translator (Hatim 2004, 3).
+According to Jiří Levý there are three basic aspects of translation that each translator should know if he wants to provide a proper translation:

 - 1. Source language

 - 2. Target language

-- 3. Pragmatic content of the translated text
+- 3. Pragmatic content of the translated text (2012, 21).

 In other words, the aim of a translator is to translate a text from source language to target language without damaging the structure and changing the meaning of the original text.
-The knowledge of pragmatic content requires the understanding of time and space as well as the understanding of characteristic features and peculiarities of the author.
+Therefore, the knowledge of pragmatic content requires the understanding of time and space as well as the understanding of characteristic features and peculiarities of the author.

-According to House, translation is a process that is depending on the meaning within source and target language.
-(House 1981, 29) The most important factor is the preserving of a meaning in the outcome of translation.
+According to House, translation is a process that is depending on the meaning within source and target language (1981, 29).
+Therefore, the most important factor is the preserving of a meaning in the outcome of translation.

-4.2 The process of translation
+3.2 The process of translation

-Jiří Levý compares the translation process to sharing.
-He describes the translation process as a communication chain.
+Levý compares the translation process to sharing.
+Levý describes the translation process as a communication chain.
 On one side, the translator has to decode the message of the original text.
-Then he has to transfer the message into the target language.
-The reader is on the other side of the chain and tries to decode the message of the translator.
-The following table shows how the communication chain is created.
-(Levý 2012, 42)
+Then the translator has to transfer the message into the target language.
+The reader is on the other side of the chain and tries to decode the message of the translator (2012, 42).